-Dani O'Dean had the honour of working together with Metaforum, KU Leuven university to create an artwork based on a memory of astronomer Leen Decin.
+Dani O'Dean had the honour of working together with Metaforum, KU Leuven university to create an artwork based on a memories of astronomer Leen Decin and archeologist An Brysbaert.
 The work relates research on dying stars to personal memories of human lives.

 Although the process of birth and aging of stars takes billions of years, we see many parallels with human life.
 During our lives we receive and give 'particles' from and to others, particles that we can carry with us for the rest of our lives.